Systemic risk measures with markets volatility

-\textbf{Proof.} It is not hard to check the properties by the definition of $\phi$ and $\varrho$. \\
+\textbf{Proof.} It is easy to check the above properties by the definitions of $\phi$ and $\varrho$. \\

-The next proposition provides the primal representation of systemic risk measures on $L^{p(\cdot)}$ at the point of acceptance sets.
-This result will be used for the dual representation of the systemic risk measures on $L^{p(\cdot)}$.
+The following proposition presents the primal representation of systemic risk measures in $L^{p(\cdot)}$ considering the acceptance sets.
+This result serves as the foundation for the representation of systemic risk measures in $L^{p(\cdot)}$.